 Please see the image on the right for reference.

-The compost heap is closed in on three sides with fixed walls, the front is best to be made with removable boards so that when ready, it is easy to get the compost out and use.
+The compost heap is closed in on three sides with fixed walls.
+The front should be made with removable boards so that when ready, it is easy to get the compost out and use.

 The advantage of compost heaps is that you can make these to any size and so are more suitable for larger garden where more garden waste is available.

-The downside here is that because the sides are slatted the heat in the compost heap generally concentrates in the middle.
-Because of this you must turn this compost heap regularly to ensure the compost is even.
+The downside here is that because the sides are slatted the heat in the compost heap generally concentrates in the middle, for this reason you must turn this compost heap regularly to ensure the compost is even.
 During periods of heavy rain or in the winter time compost heaps should be covered so compost doesn’t get excessively wet.
 Again once you have mastered one you can add a second for a continuous supply of compost.

 So once you have chosen your preferred method of composting whether compost bin or compost heap.
 The next thing to consider is where to put the compost bin.